MESAHub/mesa-website/09-best-practices.markdown

 \citet{Buchler1976}.
 Electron conduction opacities are from
 \citet{Cassisi2007}.

-Nuclear reaction rates are from JINA REACLIB \citep{Cyburt2010} plus additional tabulated weak reaction rates \citet{Fuller1985, Oda1994, Langanke2000}.
+Nuclear reaction rates are a combination of rates from NACRE \citep{Angulo1999}, JINA REACLIB \citep{Cyburt2010}, plus additional tabulated weak reaction rates \citet{Fuller1985, Oda1994, Langanke2000}.
 (For MESA versions before 11701): Screening is included via the prescriptions of \citet{Salpeter1954, Dewitt1973,